ANSANJAY/DiningPhilosophersSolution/5_Implementingphilosopher_fn( ).md

 5. **Q**: In the `philosopher_function`, what does the API `philosopher_get_access_both_spoons` do?
    - **A**: The `philosopher_get_access_both_spoons` API checks and tries to allow a philosopher to acquire both spoons.
 If successful, it returns `true`, indicating the philosopher can now eat.

----

-Good luck with your interview preparations!
-Remember to understand the underlying concepts and logic behind the problem. 🍀🌟
+- Remember to understand the underlying concepts and logic behind the problem. 🍀🌟